jamesandrewpohadi/Goodreads-Library/README.md

 **Solution**: Please run again.
 Need to delete existing SECURITY_GROUP1 and SECURITY_GROUP3, instances (since running back the script will create new instances).
 DO NOT DELETE deployKey ! (if deployKey is deleted from AWS, need to delete deployKey.pem file in the local)

 ### If you have any queries or issues, please contact one of the team members through SUTD email directory.
+Thank you :)